angiemarie/nhanes-shiny-dashboard/README.md

 <br>

 ## Data Source
-This app uses the [NHANES R package](https://cran.r-project.org/web/packages/NHANES/refman/NHANES.html), which contains a subset of cleaned survey data from the 2009-2010 and 2011-2012 NHANES cycles.
+This app uses the [NHANES R package](https://cran.r-project.org/web/packages/NHANES/refman/NHANES.html), which contains a subset of cleaned survey data from the 2009-2010 and 2011-2012 NHANES sample years.
 The dataset includes 75 variables for 10,000 participants, specifically prepared for educational and research purposes.

 <br>